iainhouston/iainhouston.github.io/_posts/2022-04-30-Xdebug_in_Atom.markdown

 [Atom](https://atom.io) is an excellent debugging client when connected to a remote Drupal (with __Xdebug 3__ and  __PHP 8.1__) and sufficient for my Drupal dev needs.
 Here's how I set it up.

-This is an *opinionated* advice drawn from my experience with my simple use case.
+This is  *opinionated* advice drawn from my experience with my simple use case.
 I hope it is useful to you and others with similar needs to mine.

 # Motivation

-I aim to do the minimum Drupal programming of custom modules and themes that I can, but occasionally it is necessary to dust off the development tools, then try to remember what I was doing those months ago when I last had to.
+I aim to do the minimum Drupal programming of custom modules and themes that I can, but occasionally it is necessary to dust off the development tools and then try to remember what I was doing those months ago when I last had to.

 So I need to get the tools I already have to do the "IDE" tasks I need, chiefly editing and with some debugging and inspection using Atom as an Xdebug client.